 - Try to create a new Mac user profile and check how Safari works.

-- If nothing helps, I recommend that you use Google Chrome or Mozilla FireFox.
+If nothing helps, we recommend that you use Google Chrome or Mozilla Firefox.

-3. Google Chrome is running slow.
-How can I speed up Chrome?
+3. Why Google Chrome is so Slow?
+How to Speed up Chrome?

 - Check the memory usage of extensions.
 In the Chrome menu select More tools → Task Manager.
 You will see the browser’s Task Manager window.
 Here you can see a list of extensions or tabs and the memory usage of each of them.
 Some extensions may work incorrectly and use a significant amount of RAM.